SantaJiang/GSnapshot/README.md

 ![image](https://github.com/SantaJiang/GSnapshot/blob/master/image/macos.png)

 # Introduction
 * This is a Qt5 development of automatic timing backup software, based on Git, can run in the background, backup all types of projects.
+### ScreenShot：
 ![image](https://github.com/SantaJiang/GSnapshot/blob/master/image/macos.png)